Thai comes to Fern Creek

 With all due respect, the Fern Creek neighborhood has long been the kind of place where “ethnic” means barbecue or diner fare.

 But the arrival last year of Sake Blue, one of the region’s top Japanese restaurants, changed that metric forever.
-Now add Thai to the mix with the opening of True Thai in the Glenmary Plaza shopping center just east of the Snyder.
+Now add Thai to the mix with the opening of True Thai in the Glenmary Plaza shopping center just beyond the Snyder.

 Small but bright and attractively decorated, True Thai is operated, I’m told, by a former employee of Louisville’s Thai-Siam.
 A menu of about 30 standard Thai dishes is attractively priced with all dishes under $10.
 Stir-fry, noodle and fried-rice dishes are $8.95 for chicken, pork or tofu dishes; add a buck for seafood.
 Curries are $7.95 and $9.95.